 Prior to her graduate studies, Zihan completed her undergraduate studies at Henan University of Economics and Law, majoring in Geographic Information Science.

 Clara joined the lab in 2025 for her bachelor thesis at Maastricht University, studying how forest fragmentation impacts forest raptors.
-She is a third-year student at University College Maastricht, where she has developed an interdisciplinary skillset.
 Clara is interested in climate change and ecosystem-based strategies and policymaking for mitigating its effects at local and national levels.
-Her current research focuses on how forest fragmentation affects raptors globally, aiming to identify patterns within characteristic traits and understand which species are most impacted.
+Her thesis research focused on how forest fragmentation affects raptors globally, aiming to identify patterns within characteristic traits and understand which species are most impacted.

 Nisa conducted her PhD research at The University of Queensland, with Dr. O'Bryan as co-supervisor.
 Finishing in 2024, her research focused on identifying factors influencing the success of collaboration in invasive species management.
 Nisa also explored the use of social network techniques for understanding and improving collaborative invasive species management.
 Her work has direct application to how organisations make decisions on the ground for tackling collective action problems.